jlpteaching/comparch/modules/DINO CPU/_posts/2000-04-01-assignment3.md

 ...

-id_ex_ctrl.io.in.ex_ctrl.aluop := control.io.aluop
+// set the aluop signal in the IDEX stage register at decode stage id_ex_ctrl.io.in.ex_ctrl.aluop := control.io.aluop
+// get the aluop signal from the IDEX stage register at execute stage aluControl.io.aluop := id_ex_ctrl.io.data.ex_ctrl.aluop
 ```

 Specifically in `id_ex_ctrl.io.in.ex_ctrl.aluop` you have to specify `ex_ctrl.aluop` since you are are getting a signal out of the `ex_ctrl` part of the `IDEXControl` bundle.